-"Every year, we've had either a new medication or a new use for one of these medications," says Michael P. Heffernan, MD.
-He's a dermatologist with Central Dermatology in St. Louis.
+"Every year, we've had either a new medication or a new use for one of these medications," says Michael P. Heffernan, MD, with Central Dermatology in St. Louis.
 That's led to "a marked improvement in successful treatments."

-Could one of the newer medications -- or a drug in the research pipeline -- help you?
+Could one of the newer medications or a drug in the research pipeline help you?
 That may depend on how severe your psoriasis is.
 Many people can control the disease with medicine they apply to their skin, called topicals, or treatment with ultraviolet light, called phototherapy.
-Others need more powerful medication.
+Others need something more powerful.

 Doctors tend to use a step-by-step approach to treatment.
 They start by prescribing milder creams and phototherapy.
-If those don't work, they move on to drugs that affect your whole body.
+If those don't work, they move on to meds that affect your whole body.

-In recent years, scientists have found new ways to deliver topical psoriasis treatments.
-Sprays, foams, and shampoos, as well as more advanced gels and ointments, treat larger or more sensitive areas.
-They're easier, safer, and more effective than older drugs.
+Topical psoriasis treatments like sprays, foams, and shampoos, as well as more advanced gels and ointments, now treat larger or more sensitive areas.
+They're safer and work better than older meds.

-Phototherapy is now available in a new form called narrow-band ultraviolet B (UVB) therapy.
+Phototherapy is available in a new form called narrow-band ultraviolet B (UVB) therapy.
 It's more focused than other light treatments and has a lower risk of skin cancer.
-Another approach combines ultraviolet A (UVA) light with a drug called psoralen, which makes the skin more sensitive to light.
+Another approach, called PUVA photochemotherapy, combines ultraviolet A (UVA) light with a drug called psoralen, which makes your skin more sensitive to light.

 State-of-the-Art Biologic Medications

-Some of the biggest advances have been in biologic drugs.
-They're made from living cells, and they target certain parts of your immune system that play a role in psoriasis.
+Some of the biggest advances have been in this type of drug.
+Biologics are made from living cells, and they target certain parts of the immune system that play a role in psoriasis.

 "Biologics have offered a new long-lasting form of treatment that has been life-changing for many patients," he says.

-They're exciting not only because they offer good control, but also because they've filled certain blank spots in psoriasis care, Heffernan says.
+They've also filled certain blank spots in psoriasis care, Heffernan says.
 For example, they're safer for women who want to get pregnant than the older drugs.
 And many biologics treat psoriatic arthritis as well as the skin disease, he says.